 Marilisa Dal Cason, Mask Makerhttps://cdn1.veneziaautentica.com/inc/uploads/2016/01/marilisa400.jpg 400 400 Venezia Autentica | Discover and Support the Authentic Venice Venezia Autentica | Discover and Support the Authentic Venice https://cdn1.veneziaautentica.com/inc/uploads/2016/01/marilisa400.jpg

 Marilisa Dal Cason, Mask Artisan

-Always curious about venetian masks and traditional mask-making, Marilisa had the chance to learn from a great master when she was just a teen.
-Soon enough, Marilisa decided to open her own workshop to pour all her energy and creativity in the making of her exceptionally colourful and creative masks.
+Always curious about Venetian masks and traditional mask-making, Marilisa had the chance to learn from a great master when she was just a teen.
+Soon enough, Marilisa decided to open her own workshop to pour all her energy and creativity in the making of her exceptionally colorful and creative masks.

 The spark at the base of Marilisa’s creative fire is the feedback from her customers and the pleasure and fun itself of the making, crafting, and coloring of her unique masks.
 If mass produced souvenirs lower the price and standardize the production, Marilisa reacts by experimenting and creating new and unique pieces by obeying her momentary mood and inspiration.

 If people don’t show appreciation I feel down… but it takes just a minute for me to be smiling again!

 I’m Marilisa Dal Cason, I’m in Venice since 30 years and this is my beautiful work: I create papier-mache masks following the traditional technique

 Well, it has definitely been a coincidence: the brother of my sister’s boyfriend produced masks here in Venice and I started by learning from him and working at his workshop and he has been my great master: Dall’Osto Gualtiero at his shop the “Tragicomica”